Once you have an app with multiple tables, it is often useful to create connections or "References" between the app's tables.

 - They allow aggregates to be computed like the count of a customer's orders or the total dollar value of a customer's orders.

 References and Reverse References Contain Key Values

 A Ref type field always stores the key value of the referenced record.
 For example, if the key value of a Customers record is "Ann Adams" then the Ref field in the related Orders record will contain the value "Ann Adams".
-A table's key value uniquely identify each record in that table.
-The copy of the key value in the Ref field, allows the system to unambiguously retrieve the proper record in the referenced table.
+A table's key value uniquely identifies each record in that table.
+The copy of the key value in the Ref field allows the system to unambiguously retrieve the proper record in the referenced table.

-The system added reverse reference field, is a list of the key values of the related records.
+The system-added reverse reference field is a list of the key values of the related records.
 For example, the reverse reference in Customers record "Ann Adams" would contain "1003", "1005", and "1010" if those were the key values of Ann's related Orders records.